Jobs in the film industry

 Film editor

-Working with raw footage in post-production to compile an end result that's suitable for release, a film editor will often work closely with the director to ensure their work is in line with the director's intentions for the film.
+Editing footage in post-production to compile a result suitable for release, this key role involves working closely with the director to ensure the final version is in line with the director's intentions for the film.

-It's no simple task - crucial, 'invisible' aspects of film, such as comedic timing, pacing and suspense, are what often elevate a production from good to outstanding quality and are the result of sharp, seamless editing.
-This may involve changing up the order of scenes or removing some completely.
+It's no simple task, as crucial, 'invisible' aspects of the film, such as comedic timing, pacing, and suspense, often elevate a production from good to outstanding quality and are the result of sharp, seamless editing.
+This may involve changing up the order of scenes or removing them completely.

 Learn more about the role of a film editor.